Skip to content

 ))}

-getCollection() takes an optional “filter” callback that allows you to filter your query based on an entry’s id or data (frontmatter) properties.
-For collections of type: 'content', you can also filter based on slug.
+getCollection() takes an optional “filter” callback that allows you to filter your query based on an entry’s id or data properties.

 You can use this to filter by any content criteria you like.
 For example, you can filter by properties like draft to prevent any draft blog posts from publishing to your blog: